 First, try to get it resolved at your local school level.
 Contact your child's teacher and discuss the problems.
 Other school staff members who are aware of your child's needs such as the principal, nurse, speech therapist, or psychologist may be able to help.
 If necessary you may contact your child's Special Education Program Specialist/Administrator for further assistance.
 If the situation is not solved satisfactorily and the problem has to do with your child's program placement, special education, or related services, then request an IEP review meeting.
 If your problem cannot be solved through this meeting, there are still other avenues available.

-You may contact the Director of Special Education Services for WCCUSD at (510) 741-2801, or write the Special Education Department, 2465 Dolan Way, San Pablo, California 94806.
+You may contact the Director of Special Education Services for WCCUSD at (510) 307-4630, or write the Special Education Department:

+Pupil Services Center 2465 Dolan Way San Pablo, California 94806.

-You may want to request a Solutions Panel through Alternative Dispute Resolution, (see section) or request a fair hearing by writing the State Superintendent of Public Instruction, 721 Capitol Mall, Sacramento, California 95814.
+You may want to request a Solutions Panel through Alternative Dispute Resolution, (see section on page 33) or request a fair hearing by writing the State Superintendent of Public Instruction:

+California State Superintendent of Public Instruction 721 Capitol Mall Sacramento, California 95814

 Fair hearings are held to resolve differences of opinion between you and the school regarding your child's special education program.
 You may initiate a Complaint Procedure by filing a written complaint with the State Superintendent of Public Instruction as above.
 Complaints are filed if the school is not complying with the law.